Aurora (comics): Resurfacing and rehabilitation

 They later reappear in the mini-crossover series Secret Invasion: X-Men, joining the X-Men when the Skrull invasion reaches San Francisco.

 Aurora next appears in Uncanny X-Men, having formed a snowsporting company with Northstar, Team Northstar Extreme Snowsports.
 Aurora appears to be living a relatively normal life since regaining control of her mind, working as the joint CEO of the company.
 She is contacted by Wolverine when he wishes to extend an invitation to Northstar to join X-Men on Utopia.

 During one of Aurora's therapy sessions to deal with her disorder, she is given a device to wear on her head for tests, when in actuality, her therapist was bribed by Norman Osborn to use it on her so he could speak with her more dark and violent personality about joining his Dark X-Men.
-Jeanne-Marie, though, does not care to take orders from anyone, least of all someone who is just as broken as herself, and goes to leave, before he turns the device on her again, saying he does not take no for an answer.
-However, Aurora brings up another personality to combat the guards, and brings up more for each time the device is used on her, before she is able to turn it on Osborn himself and walk away.

-During the Chaos War storyline, Aurora alongside Northstar, Sasquatch, and Snowbird are reunited with a resurrected Guardian, Vindicator, Shaman, and Marrina Smallwood.

-As part of the All-New, All-Different Marvel event, Aurora appears as a member of the Alpha Flight space program.

-Dawn of X
+Aurora refuses to be manipulated and leaves, turning on Osborn.

+Krakoan Age

-As part of Dawn of X, Aurora was one of the many mutants that joined the mutant nation of Krakoa.
+As part of Dawn of X, Aurora was one of the many mutants who joined the mutant nation of Krakoa.
 Aurora and her brother Northstar were later sent on a flyover scouting mission to investigate a strange island that mysteriously appeared off the southern coast of Krakoa.
 In their report they mentioned the island being full of giant hostile beasts.
+Northstar later formed a new iteration of the team X-Factor to investigate Aurora's mysterious death, and she joined the team following her resurrection, beginning a romantic relationship with fellow team member Daken.
+He kept her secret that her death was actually a suicide to cover up the fact she had murdered a human who was bigoted against mutants.
+Aurora and Daken later joined Kate Pryde's Marauders team, and after the Fall of X, joined a reformed Alpha Flight to help mutant fugitives escape to Shi'ar space.